 There are few scopes that offer such raw versatility as the 1-6x scope.
 The scopes are renowned for being able to be used in a variety of settings.
-Whether you're out on a hunt and your hunting binoculars are not enough, looking for something to improve your tactical performance, or just wanting to step your shot up at the range or shooting competitions, the 1-6x is a great option for you.
+Whether you’re out on a hunt and your hunting binoculars are not enough, looking for something to improve your tactical performance, or just wanting to step your shot up at the range or shooting competitions, the 1-6x is a great option for you.

 1-6x scopes are gaining even more popularity as a fitting accent for ARs because people often find that the standard iron sights on ARs aren’t really cutting it for them.
 When this happens, they tend to look toward 1-6x scopes, which offer the ideal scope size and range for ARs.
 Another good example of a budget-friendly AR tactical scope is the Burris AR-332 Prism Optic.

 But let’s assume you know all that, and you’re just trying to figure out which 1-6x scope to run with.
 Well, that’s where we come in.
 Both Vortex Strike Eagle and Primary Arms have very solid 1-6x scopes on the market, and this article is going to be a side-by-side comparison of the strike eagle vs primary arms.
 We’re going to get to the bottom of this ultra-practical scope and see which company offers the better bang for your buck.